 Theo Walcott: Walcott should be fresh as he’s played very little football this season and the attacker’s pace will cause the visitors all sorts of problems tonight.
 Hull will have to pay close attention to him and I can see Theo being a key man in this game.

 Arsenal 3-0 Hull: Arsenal’s home form is vastly improved from last year and with Hull losing five or their last six away games, I don’t see them having too much hope of getting a result against the league leaders.

-What team would you like to see start and what’s your predicted score?
+What would be your starting eleven and what’s your predicted score?
+Share your comments below.